 Accessing shared services

-There will be professional Access Points (AP) available, provided by the ISP and preloaded with the 3air software.
-The AP will be selected considering the business type and will have a radius of 50 to 100 m and be able to serve up to 500 users simultaneously.
+Professional Access Points (AP) will be provided by the ISP and preloaded with the 3air software.
+The AP will be selected considering the business type and will have a radius of 50 to 100m to serve up to 500 users simultaneously.

-Each user connecting to an Access Point (AP) will need to authenticate himself.
+Each user connecting to an Access Point (AP) will need to authenticate themselves.
 There are 2 ways of authentication:

 - Full authentication, using a DID.